 Ordinary Paternity Leave and Pay are available for up to two consecutive weeks.
 Ordinary Paternity leave can start on any day of the week but it must be completed within eight weeks of the birth date or adoption placement date.

 Blackburn Diocese has agreed that ordinary paternity leave will be paid at full stipend.
 However, you must notify the Head of Support Services at the Diocesan Office, Clayton House and your Archdeacon and submit completed Form SC3 so that the Diocese can claim the statutory element from the government.
-Form SC3 is available in the Clergy and Office holder section of the Church of England website:
+Form SC3 is available in the Clergy and Office holder section of the Church of England website.

 Parental Leave